Board and Train Dog Obedience

 A. If your dog is not where they should be at the end of training … we will contact you and ask if we can continue the training.
 We will provide up to 2 extra days at no cost to you.
 Should your dog require more than the 2 extra days, we will make contact with you again and provide an opportunity to add on another week of training.
 If your dog returns home and things go back to the way they were … we will not leave you hanging .. but only after we have cleared your dog for returning home and we are confident that they have successfully completed the service.
 If you dog begins to backslide, we will figure out why this is happening and provide answers for you.
 If it is something on our part, we will continue to work with your dog until they are fixed.
 Sometimes when we advise on the amount of training during the evaluation, we do not always get it right, as we are only able to gain an educated idea of what it’s going to take to fix the issues, during that evaluation.
 Once we have had an opportunity to live with your dog, we sometimes find that there are more issues than originally diagnosed … or that the issues are deeper than we thought.
 They are dogs … things do change rapidly with these guys.

-Q. How many dogs do you take into your home at one time?
+Q. How many dogs do you train at one time?

-A. Our trainers normally try to stay around 2 to 4 dogs at a time, depending on size of the dog and what they are here for.
+A. Our trainers normally try to stay around 3, maybe 4 dogs at a time, depending on size and what they are here for.
 Limiting the number of dogs that our trainers take in for the board and train at one time, allows us to concentrate on your dog and provide more attention to your dog.
 When your paying good money for training … we want to provide great training for you and your dog.

 Q. What do I need to bring, when I drop my dog off for training?

 A. We ask that your bring your dog’s crate, a bed or large blanket and your dogs food.
-We also require that your dog is clean … free of fleas and/or bedbugs and that they have had all of their vaccinations as well as the Bordetella vaccination, which is for kennel cough.
+We also require that your dog is clean … free of fleas and/or bedbugs and that they have had all of their vaccinations as well as the Bordetella vaccination, for kennel cough.
 Once your dog arrives, they will be inspected, before they enter into the board and train program.
-If anything should be found, we will ask that you make a visit to your groomer or vet, to take care of any issues, and return immediately after the grooming or vet visit, to begin training.
+If anything should be found, we will ask that you make a visit to your groomer or vet, to take care of any issues, and return at a later date.